ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 ![](https://github.com/Ismaeltrevi/hotel-reviews-analysis-using-nlp/blob/main/images/countries-hotels.png?raw=true)

-**2. How does the hotel which I will focus on perform compared to other hotels in London?**
+**How does the hotel which I will focus on perform compared to other hotels in London?**

 ![](https://github.com/Ismaeltrevi/hotel-reviews-analysis-using-nlp/blob/main/images/score-density-hotel-vs-london.png?raw=true)